-- 4. When the clinical findings are consistent with radiculopathy in a level-specific referral pattern of one or more involved named spinal root(s), but the imaging studies do not corroborate the findings (positive straight leg raise test); - 5.
-When the individual has had previous spinal surgery; or - 6.
-For the purposes of surgical planning. - XI.
-Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB at a spinal level other than the initial level is considered medically appropriate when ALL the following criteria are met: - A. The response to the prior diagnostic NSRB was less than 80% relief from the injectate utilized; - B. There is evidence of multilevel pathology; - C. It has been at least seven (7) days since the prior diagnostic block. - XII.
-Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB is considered not medically necessary for any other indication (e.g., post-herpatic neuralgia). - XIII.
-Based upon our criteria and assessment of the peer-reviewed literature, a therapeutic SNRB (i.e., a repeat SNRB at the same level) has not been medically proven to be effective and, therefore, is considered investigational. - XIV.
-Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB using injectates other than anesthetic, corticosteroid, and/or contrast agent (e.g., biologics [platelet rich plasma, stem cells, amniotic fluid]), administered alone or in combination has not been medically proven to be effective and, therefore, is considered investigational. - XV.
-Based upon our criteria and assessment of the peer-reviewed literature, a SNRB performed with ultrasound guidance has not been medically proven to be effective and, therefore, is considered investigational.
+- XI.
+Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB is considered not medically necessary for any other indication (e.g., post-herpatic neuralgia). - XII.
+Based upon our criteria and assessment of the peer-reviewed literature, a therapeutic SNRB (i.e., a repeat SNRB at the same level) has not been medically proven to be effective and, therefore, is considered investigational. - XIII.
+Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB using injectates other than anesthetic, corticosteroid, and/or contrast agent (e.g., biologics [platelet rich plasma, stem cells, amniotic fluid]), administered alone or in combination has not been medically proven to be effective and, therefore, is considered investigational. - XIV.Based upon our criteria and assessment of the peer-reviewed literature, a SNRB performed with ultrasound guidance has not been medically proven to be effective and, therefore, is considered investigational.